VadimVasilyev1994/ttmouse/README.md

 ## Status

-Engine functions are implemented and tested.
-Not yet built: the plot wrappers and CSV export, the metadata-file reader, the Shiny app (`inst/app/` + `run_app()`), and the Dockerfile.
-See `HANDOFF.md`.
+Engine functions are implemented and tested